humera-sys/AdaptiveIQ/README.md

 ## What it does

 You type in any topic you're studying.
 AdaptiveIQ asks you questions about it but it's not just checking your answers.
 It's paying attention to how you answer.
 Are you uncertain?
-Taking a long time?
+Taking a long time?Breezing through?

 Based on that, it decides what to do next.
 Maybe you need a simpler explanation.
 Maybe you need encouragement.
 Maybe you're ready for something harder.
 It adjusts every single round.